Read your latest personalised notifications

 Ok, got it

-During the 1st year after joining the Initiative, Poland has made a number of significant achievements.
+Since joining the initiative, Poland has made a number of significant achievements.
 It conducted a very strong TAVI public campaign, participated in local symposia and the THT Congress also reaching the officials and other stakeholders.
 Thanks to Valve for Life (VFL) initiative, 2 registries are conducted in another participating country - France - in order to show the real number of patients requiring TAVI or mitral percutaneous treatment (MR) to the French Health Authority.
 After a successful launch of initiative, the 3rd country to join the initiative in 2017 is Portugal.

 This initiative launched mid 2015 aims to improve transcatheter valve interventions (both aortic and mitral) across Europe in order to:

-France has a limited number of reimbursed procedures (fixed to 7 000 per year by French Health Authority) as well as a limited number of implanting centres (only 50).
-Focus will be put on Transcatheter valvular heart disease interventions
+Before joining the initiative, France had a limited number of reimbursed procedures (fixed to 7 000 per year by French Health Authority) as well as a limited number of implanting centres (only 50).
+It was decided to put a focus on Transcatheter valvular heart disease interventions

 Access the section dedicated to Valve for Life - France

-Poland offers a government approved access but has limited funding is available for transcatheter heart valve therapies and a low penetration.
+Poland offered a government approved access but had limited funding available for transcatheter heart valve therapies and a low penetration.